Holiday Lighting SEO: Rank for Christmas Lights (2026)

 Should I run paid ads in parallel?
 Yes, especially June–October.
 See Facebook Ads for holiday lighting.

 Is the scarcity messaging actually scarce?
-Yes — that's the point.
+Yes.
+That's the point.
 Most installers have firm capacity limits (80–150 jobs in 6–8 weeks).
 Show the actual remaining count, update weekly.

 Should I post lit-house photos on social during install season?
 Yes, daily.
 Reels of lit homes perform exceptionally well in November–December and build the audience for next year's pre-season campaign.